 New Mexico State University (NMSU) is the lead institution for the New Mexico Space Grant Consortium (NMSGC).
-NMSGC is a member of the congressionally funded National Space Grant College and Fellowship Program which is administered by the National Aeronautics and Space Administration (NASA) in 1989.
+NMSGC is a member of the congressionally funded National Space Grant College and Fellowship Program which was administered by the National Aeronautics and Space Administration (NASA) in 1989.

 National Program Objectives